Activities of Daily Living (ADLs)

 • Cleaning, washing dishes, dusting, vacuuming, removing trash and clutter, doing laundry and folding clothes to maintain a hygienic home as well as keeping up with home maintenance.

 • The mental and physical ability to manage medication needs, taking medications at the correct times and correct dosages.

 Companionship and Mental Support

 • Assistance that may be needed to keep a person in a positive and healthy state of mind.

 • The ability by either driving themselves, arranging rides, or using public transportation, to get to the store and back to purchase their groceries, pharmacy needs and other supplies without help

 • A person’s a mental and physical ability to select and make appropriate food and clothing purchase decisions, take care of pharmacy needs and other shopping needs without assistance.
 This is a decision making task is different than the task of getting to a store.

 Communicating With Others

 • The ability to use the phone to make and receive calls, handle the mail and generally making the home hospitable and welcoming for visitors.

-• The ability to manage bank balances, checkbooks and the paying bills on time.
+• The ability to manage bank balances, checkbooks and paying bills on time.

 ADLs And IADLs Assessments Are Important

 • Individuals or their loved ones, often begin asking for assistance when they notice the signs of difficulty with ADLs and IADLs.

 • Even though there are distinctions between ADLS and IADLs, the term “Activities of Daily Living” is often used for both.

 • Individuals need to be able to manage their ADLs and IADLs in order to live independently without the assistance of another person.

 • Professionals assess ADLs and IADLs as part of determining a person’s ability to “function” on their own.

 • Issues with ADLs and IADLs reflect problems with the individual’s physical health and/or cognitive health.

 • Identifying any functional difficulties with ADLs and IADLs is used to diagnose and manage health issues.